mjmccans/hassio-addon-airthings/README.md

 1. Go to the `Supervisor` tab in Home Assistant and go to the `Add-on Store`.
 1. Click on the three dots in the upper right-hand corner and select `Repositories`.
 1. Paste the url for this github page (`https://github.com/mjmccans/hassio-addon-airthings`) into the input field and click `Add`.
-1. A new section called `Home Assistant Airthings Add-on` shuold appear in your `Add-on Store` and you can install the add-on from there like you would any other Home Assistant add-on.
+1. A new section called `Home Assistant Airthings Add-on` should appear in your `Add-on Store` and you can install the add-on from there like you would any other Home Assistant add-on.

 ## Configuration